 Wednesday, October 3 – Logan, Utah to Panguitch, Utah and Thursday, October 4 – Panguitch to Kingman, Arizona – 1078 km

-We bailed off the 15 at Provo Bay and got back on the 89 South for curves and better scenery; had lovely afternoon cruising the back country and all the small towns.
+We bailed off the 15 at Provo Bay and got back on the 89 South for curves and better scenery; had a lovely afternoon cruising the back country and small towns.
 We decided to call it a day in Panquitch just outside of Bryce Canyon.
-Had a wonderful dinner at the Cowboys’ Smokehouse – we would highly recommend for dinner and dessert of course ( and they serve beer as not many places in Utah do :).
+Had a wonderful dinner at the Cowboys’ Smokehouse – we would highly recommend for dinner and dessert of course (and they serve beer as not many places in Utah do :).

-Got some great information from Samuel (another bike enthusiast ) about some good roads and scenery for us to take on our trek south to Tucson.
+Got some great information from Samuel (another bike enthusiast ) about some good roads and scenery for us to take on our ride to Tucson.
 Thanks!
 After a coffee stop in Kanab the owner’s father stopped to chat about bikes and routes.
 Good thing we talked with him as he told us the highway we were heading for had been closed overnight due to a washout north of Cameron.
 So we missed a scenic ride but avoided putting on miles and having to backtrack.
-But we missed out on ‘the best cookies’ at Jacob Lake ( no Lake here).
-We headed west instead of south to get back to the I 15 and headed for Las Vegas.
+But we missed out on ‘the best cookies’ at Jacob Lake.
+We headed west instead of south to get back to the I-15 and headed for Las Vegas.
 There’s a big canyon in the way which means there are not a lot of options to get around it!

 Friday, October 5 – to Vail, AZ to connect with Rick – 554 km

-We rode through desert with amazing views, took a road through a National Park which cost us $40.00 for a 7 day park pass – nothing available for just driving through.
+We rode through desert with amazing views, took a road through a National Park which cost us $40.00 for a 7-day park pass – nothing available for just driving through.
 Grrr.
 Scenery was great but temperatures were rising.
 We made a brief stop to look at Lake Mead and surrounding area.
-Then we headed for Phoenix – horrible multi-lane traffic again, raced to Tucson which we hit right at rush hour, then onto Vail which seemed a bit in the middle of nowhere.
-We were very happy to arrive at a house with a Vstrom parked on the driveway with Ontario plates!
-Rick had arrived several hours earlier, met our host Aaron, bought some beer, so all the important things were looked after.
+Then we headed for Phoenix – horrible multi-lane traffic again, raced to Tucson which we hit right at rush hour, then on to Vail which seemed in the middle of nowhere.
+We were very happy to arrive at a house with a Vstrom with Ontario plates parked on the driveway!
+Rick had arrived several hours earlier, met our host Aaron and bought some beer, so all the important things were looked after.

 We enjoyed Aaron’s house which was very comfortable, and beautiful too – lovely back yard with gazebo, grapevines, and a view of the desert.
 Aaron had lots of info to share about the flora and fauna of Arizona.
 He’s also an avid photographer and had some beautiful shots framed in his house.